 I wanted a new build as my first home.
 Mostly for the blank canvas and the guarantees that come with the house, like no hidden costs that can sometimes happen with older homes.
 I’m really glad I waited till I was moved in before I made some key decisions.
-For me living in this space for a while to understand the flow of a rooms helped a lot when deciding on decoration and curtains/blinds.
+For me, living in the space for a while helped me understand the flow of a rooms a lot when deciding on decoration and curtains/blinds.

 The wall behind my bed is going to have farrow & ball wallpaper, which I’m so excited about, but it’s not going up for a few weeks and I thought the room is looking pretty dapper finished or not, to give you some details!

-I put a lot of thought into this room from a colour palette perspective and it took me weeks to make the final decisions on paint, furniture finish and blinds.
+I put lots of thought into the colour palette and it took me weeks to make the final decisions on paint, furniture finish and blinds.
 I’m so happy I didn’t make any rushed decisions, even though I had Ikea temporary blinds up (which are a god send if you’re a procrastinator like me) for what felt like forever.
 It was worth it because I’m so happy with how everything works so well together now.

 I’m going to give you a run down of everything I’ve used so far in my master bedroom decoration, so if you’d like to take some inspiration for your own home, then please go for it!